R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 These instruments have been previously validated.
 Both measures are administered immediately after each of the four scenes.

 ### 4.5 Data Analysis
+- Quantitative Analysis:
+Given the between-subjects design, we will analyze the quantitative data (rapport and emotional connectedness) using independent-samples t-tests (or Mann-Whitney U tests if normality assumptions are violated).
+Specifically, we will compare mean scores for rapport and emotional connectedness between the Identity-Continuous and Identity-Discontinuous conditions.
+Each participant’s scores will be averaged across the four VR agent forms to yield a composite measure per participant.
+Based on our hypotheses, we anticipate significantly higher rapport and emotional connectedness scores in the Identity-Continuous condition compared to the Identity-Discontinuous condition.

+- Qualitative Analysis:
+Interview transcripts will undergo thematic analysis to explore participants' perceptions of agent credibility.
+Responses will be systematically coded to identify emergent themes related to believability, trustworthiness, and consistency of agent identity.
+Differences in participant experiences across conditions will be highlighted qualitatively, particularly examining whether participants perceive agents as more credible under identity-continuous conditions or express confusion and novelty regarding agent identity shifts under identity-discontinuous conditions.
+Qualitative findings will provide contextual insights complementing the quantitative results.

 ## 5. Expected Results and Contributions